daniel-d-wu/Online-Loan-Default-Prediction/README.md

 # Online-Loan-Default-Prediction

 This repo stores my progress in comparing Logit and XGBoost in predicting default in online loans.
 I use 2007-2011 Lending Club data to test these two models.
-So far, I find that XGBoost does a much better job at predicting default with the same features.
+Without surprise, XGBoost does a much better job than Logit with the same features.
 The performance is as follows:

 Logit: